 Attendance Policy

 The College of Medicine has detailed attendance policies as they relate to each cohort and events that conflict with course schedules.
-See pages 27-29 of FSUCOM Student Handbook for details of attendance policy, notice of absences and remediation.
+See the FSU COM Student Handbook for details of attendance policy, notice of absences and remediation.

 Library Policy